chamitro/chamitro.github.io/README.md

 PhD Candidate, Technical University of Crete, Greece

 Charalambos Mitropoulos is a PhD candidate at the _<a href="https://www.tuc.gr/en/home" style="text-decoration: none; color: inherit;">Technical University of Crete</a>_, under the supervision of Associate Professor Sotiris Ioannidis.
 Charalambos holds an MSc in Information Systems from the Department of Informatics of the _<a href="https://www.aueb.gr/" style="text-decoration: none; color: inherit;">Athens University of Economics and Business</a>_, and a BSc from the _<a href="https://www.di.uoa.gr/" style="text-decoration: none; color: inherit;">Department of Informatics and Telecommunications</a>_ of the National and Kapodistrian University of Athens.
+For my detailed CV, please follow this

 His main research interests involve Software Testing, Blockchain security and Program Analysis.

 ## Publications

-- <u>Charalambos Mitropoulos</u>, Maria Kechagia, Chrysostomos Maschas, Sotiris Ioannidis, Federica Sarro, and Dimitris Mitropoulos. *<a href="https://dimitro.gr/assets/papers/MKMISM24.pdf" style="text-decoration: none; color: inherit;">Broken agreement: The evolution of Solidity error handling</a>*.
+- <u>Charalambos Mitropoulos</u>, Maria Kechagia, Chrysostomos Maschas, Sotiris Ioannidis, Federica Sarro, and Dimitris Mitropoulos. *<a href="https://dl.acm.org/doi/10.1145/3674805.3686686" style="text-decoration: none; color: inherit;">Broken agreement: The evolution of Solidity error handling</a>*.
 In Proceedings of the 18th ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM ’24).
 2024.
-To appear.
+Pages 257 - 268 .
+October 2024.

 - <u>Charalambos Mitropoulos</u>, Thodoris Sotiropoulos, Sotiris Ioannidis, Dimitris Mitropoulos. *<a href="https://link.springer.com/chapter/10.1007/978-3-031-51479-1_17" style="text-decoration: none; color: inherit;">Syntax-Aware Mutation for Testing the Solidity Compiler</a>*.
 In Proceedings of the 28th European Symposium on Research in Computer Security (ESORICS '23).
 Pages 327–347.
 Springer.
 September 2023.